d3/d3-selection/README.md

 selection.classed("foo bar", true);
 ```

 If the *value* is truthy, then all elements are assigned the specified classes; otherwise, the classes are unassigned.
-If the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
+If the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element.
 The function’s return value is then used to assign or unassign classes on each element.
 For example, to randomly associate the class *foo* with on average half the selected elements:

 ```js
 selection.classed("foo", function() { return Math.random(); });